-- The Adventures Of Priscilla Queen Of The Desert has a drinking contest between a transwoman played by Terence Stamp, and a local Broken Hill woman.
+- The Adventures of Priscilla, Queen of the Desert has a drinking contest between a Drag Queen played by Terence Stamp, and a local Broken Hill woman.
 Stamp wins.

 - Thor and Selvig go at it not so subtly.
 It begins with the two of them drinking their boilermaker before eyeing each other and each really chugs down their beer.
 Naturally Thor wins, though Selvig "makes his ancestors proud".

-- In Don Camillo in Moscow mayor Peppone engages in one of those with a Soviet official to stall for time so Camillo can get back to the hotel before the Russians discover that he is missing.
-When Camillo finally gets back he is shocked to find out that Peppone actually won the contest against a Russian.
+- In Don Camillo in Moscow mayor Peppone engages in one of those with a Soviet official to stall for time so don Camillo can get back to the hotel before the Russians discover that he is missing.
+When don Camillo finally gets back he is shocked to find out that Peppone is stone cold drunk but actually won the contest against a Russian.